BetaZero: Belief-State Planning for Long-Horizon POMDPs using Learned Approximations: Experiments

-In \textsc{RockSample}$(n,k)$, BetaZero is comparable to AdaOPS and DESPOT which compute an upper bound using QMDP.
-QMDP computes the optimal utility of the fully observable MDP over all $k-1$ rock combinations, which scales exponentially in $n$.
-For larger state spaces, like \textsc{RockSample}$(20,20)$, the QMDP solution is intractable.
-Thus, fixed bounds are used assuming an optimistic $V_\text{max}$ \cite{adaops2021review} while BetaZero scales well to these higher dimensional problems.
+In \textsc{RockSample}$(15,15)$, BetaZero is comparable to AdaOPS yet scales better to higher dimensional problems such as the \textsc{RockSample}$(20,20)$ POMDP.
+AdaOPS computes an upper bound using QMDP \citep{littman1995learning} to find the optimal utility of the fully observable MDP over all ${k-1}$ rock combinations, which scales exponentially in $n$.
+In problems with higher state space dimensions, like \textsc{RockSample}$(20,20)$, the QMDP solution is intractable.
+Thus, fixed bounds are used in AdaOPS assuming an optimistic $V_\text{max}$ \citep{adaops2021review}.
+The appendix further details the heuristics used by the baseline algorithms.
 Indicated in \cref{tab:results}, the raw networks alone perform well but outperform when combined with online planning, enabling reasoning with current information.

 If online algorithms ran for a large number of iterations, one might expect to see convergence to the optimal policy.
 In practice, this may be an intractable number as \cref{fig:online} shows POMCPOW has not reached the required number of iterations for RockSample.
 The advantage of BetaZero is that it can generalize from a more diverse set of experiences.
 The inability of existing online algorithms to plan over long horizons is also evident in the mineral exploration POMDP (\cref{fig:minex}).
 POMCPOW ran for one million online iterations without a value estimator heuristic and BetaZero ran online for $100$ iterations (using about $850{,}000$ offline simulations).
-In the figure, the probability of selecting a drilling location is shown as vertical bars for each action, overlaid on the initial belief uncertainty (i.e., the standard deviation of the belief in subsurface ore quality).
-BetaZero learned to take actions in areas of the belief space with high uncertainty (which matches the domain-specific heuristic developed for the mineral exploration problem from \citeauthor{mern2023intelligent}), while POMCPOW fails to distinguish between the actions and resembles a uniform policy.
+In the figure, the probability of selecting a drilling location is shown as vertical bars for each action, overlaid on the initial belief uncertainty (i.e., the std of the belief in subsurface ore quality).
+BetaZero learned to take actions in areas of the belief space with high uncertainty and high value (which matches the domain-specific heuristics developed for the mineral exploration problem from \citet{mern2023intelligent}), while POMCPOW fails to distinguish between the actions and resembles a uniform policy.